cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/secure-dns-devices.md

 The DNS filtering policy created will apply to any DNS queries sent from configured DNS locations or enrolled devices.
 You can begin to [enroll devices](/cloudflare-one/connections/connect-devices/warp/deployment/) by determining which users are allowed to enroll.

-Navigate to the `Settings` section of the Zero Trust Dashboard and select `Authentication`.
+Navigate to the `Settings` section of Zero Trust and select `Authentication`.
 Cloudflare Zero Trust will automatically create a "One-time PIN" option which will rely on your user's emails.
 You can begin using the one-time PIN option immediately or you can also integrate your corporate [identity provider](/cloudflare-one/identity/idp-integration/).

 ## Determine which devices can enroll